jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 "prep share", and
 "report".

 In Mastic, a Client's VDAF measurement comprises two components, which we denote `alpha` and `beta`.
-The function that each component serves depends on the use case: for weighted ({{weighted-heavy-hitters}}) and plain ({{plain-heavy-hitters-with-proof-aggregation}} and
+The function that each component serves depends on the use
-{{plain-heavy-hitters-with-three-aggregators}}) heavy-hitters, we shall refer to `alpha` as the "payload" and `beta` as the payload's "weight"; for aggregation-by-labels ({{aggregation-by-labels}}), we shall refer to `alpha` as the "label" and to `beta` as the "payload".
+case: for weighted ({{weighted-heavy-hitters}}) and plain ({{plain-heavy-hitters-with-proof-aggregation}}) heavy-hitters, we shall refer to `alpha` as the "payload" and `beta` as the payload's "weight"; for aggregation-by-labels ({{aggregation-by-labels}}), we shall refer to `alpha` as the "label" and to `beta` as the "payload".
 When doing so is unambiguous, we may also refer to the payload as the "measurement".

 The DPF tree always has as a root the "empty string", which in turn has strings "0" and "1" as the left and right children, respectively.